One-shot and asymptotic classical capacity in general physical theories: Hypothesis testing relative entropy in GPTs

 Next, we introduce hypothesis testing relative entropy in general models.
 In quantum theory, hypothesis testing relative entropy is defined for $0\le \epsilon\le 1$ as follows \cite{buscemi2010quantum,buscemi2010distilling,wang2012one,dupuis2014generalized}:

 where $\mathds{1}$ is an identity operator.
-This definition comes from the hypothesis testing of two quantum states.
+This definition comes from the hypothesis testing of two quantum states (see e.g., Ref.~\cite{hayashi2017quantum}).
 We discriminate the state $\rho$ and $\sigma$ by performing a two-valued measurement with a POVM $\{E,\mathds{1}-E\}$.
 There are two kinds of error probabilities, type-I error probability $\Tr\{(\mathds{1}-E)\rho\}$ and type-II error probability $\Tr\{E\sigma\}$.
-The definition \eqref{eq:def_htre} corresponds to the optimization of the type-II error probability $\Tr\{E\sigma\}$ under the constraint that the type-I error probability has an upper bound $\epsilon$, that is, $\Tr\{(\mathds{1}-E)\rho\}\le\epsilon$.
+The definition Eq.~\eqref{eq:def_htre} corresponds to the optimization of the type-II error probability $\Tr\{E\sigma\}$ under the constraint that the type-I error probability has an upper bound $\epsilon$, that is, $\Tr\{(\mathds{1}-E)\rho\}\le\epsilon$.

-As a generalization of this definition, we can introduce hypothesis testing relative entropy in GPTs as follows: \begin{definition}[Hypothesis testing relative entropy in GPTs] Let $\rho,\sigma\in\Omega$ be states and $q$ be an effect where $0\le \langle q,\rho\rangle\le 1$ holds for any state $\rho\in\Omega$.
+As a generalization of this definition, we can introduce hypothesis testing relative entropy in GPTs as follows~\footnote{ The previous work~\cite{short2010entropy} does not explicitly define hypothesis testing relative entropy in GPTs like \eqref{eq:def_HTRE_GPT}.
+However, our definition follows the argument in Ref.~\cite{short2010entropy}.
+Indeed, if we take the logarithm of Eq.~(31) in Ref.~\cite{short2010entropy} and minus, we get hypothesis testing relative entropy with $\epsilon=1/2$.
+Our main focuses are properties and applications of the explicit definition of hypothesis testing relative entropy in GPTs. }: \begin{definition}[Hypothesis testing relative entropy in GPTs] Let $\rho,\sigma\in\Omega$ be states and $q$ be an effect where $0\le \langle q,\rho\rangle\le 1$ holds for any state $\rho\in\Omega$.
 Let $0\le \epsilon\le 1$ be a real value.
 We define hypothesis testing relative entropy as follows:

 \end{definition}